 On application you will be required to indicate the region in which you wish to undertake IMY3.
 This will be the only region for which you can be in contention prior to clearing .

-The exact regions from which you will be able to choose will be confirmed prior to applications opening.
+The exact regions from which you will be able to choose will be confirmed prior to applications opening on the vacancies page.
 For example, whether ‘South West’ will be single application choice or split into ‘Peninsula’ and ‘Severn’.

 Priority will be given to those who undertook their core training in that region and those that have ‘special circumstances’; see the Special circumstances section below for more information about this.